mukminn/contract-deployments/README.md

 This template is used to increase the gas limit and elasticity or roll back the upgrade (if needed).

 1. Ensure you have followed the instructions above in `setup`, including running `make setup-gas-and-elasticity-increase network=<network>` and then go to the folder that was created by this command.
-1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base/contracts), and the new / old gas limit and elasticity, as well the other env vars marked with a TODO, in the `.env` file.
+1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base/contracts), and the new / old gas limit and elasticity, as well as the other env vars marked with a TODO, in the `.env` file.
 1. Run `make deps`.
 1. Ensure only the Sepolia or Mainnet variables are in the `.env` file depending on what network this task is for.
 1. Ensure the `SENDER` variable in the `.env` file is set to a signer of `OWNER_SAFE`.